HelenevB/SEI-project03-Forage/readme.md

 2. Images would have a many-to-many relationship with boards
 3. The user would have a one-to-one relationship with the profile

-We discussed the flow of the site, and Ivan drew up the wireframes using the app procreate:
+We discussed the flow of the site, and Ivan drew up the wireframes using the app Procreate:

 <img src="media/readMe/wireframe.png" width="100%">